Biden supporters 'apoplectic' one year into his presidency | Law-Order

 - United States

-Just over a year ago, millions of energized young people, women, voters of color, and independents joined forces to send Joe Biden to the White House.
+Just over a year ago, millions of energised young people, women, voters of colour and independents joined forces to send Joe Biden to the White House.
 But 12 months into his presidency, many describe a coalition in crisis.

-Leading voices across Biden's diverse political base openly decry the slow pace of progress on key campaign promises.

-"We mobilized to elect President Biden because he made promises to us," Rep. Cori Bush, D-Mo., told The Associated Press, citing Biden's pledge to address police violence, student loan debt, climate change and voter suppression, among other issues.
+"We mobilised to elect President Biden because he made promises to us," Rep. Cori Bush, D-Mo, told The Associated Press, citing Biden's pledge to address police violence, student loan debt, climate change and voter suppression, among other issues.

 "We need transformative change — our very lives depend on it," Bush said.
 "And because we haven't seen those results yet, we're frustrated — frustrated that despite everything we did to deliver a Democratic White House, Senate and House of Representatives, our needs and our lives are still not being treated as a top priority.
 That needs to change."
 Facing widespread frustration, the White House insists Biden is making significant progress, especially given the circumstances when he took office.

-Richmond also highlighted historic legislative accomplishments Biden signed into law — specifically, a USD1.9 trillion pandemic relief bill that sent USD 1,400 checks to most Americans and a subsequent USD 1 trillion infrastructure package that will fund public works projects across every state in the nation for several years.
+Richmond also highlighted historic legislative accomplishments Biden signed into law — specifically, a $1.9 trillion pandemic relief bill that sent $1,400 checks to most Americans and a subsequent $1 trillion infrastructure package that will fund public works projects across every state in the nation for several years.

-A series of legal setbacks in recent days stand to make things worse.
-The Supreme Court on Thursday blocked Biden's vaccine and testing requirements for big businesses.

 About 7 in 10 Black Americans said they approved of Biden in December, compared with roughly 9 in 10 in April.
 Among Hispanics, support dipped to roughly half from about 7 in 10.
-Just half of the women approved of Biden last month compared to roughly two-thirds in the spring.
+Just half of women approved of Biden last month compared to roughly two-thirds in the spring.
 There was a similar drop among younger voters: Roughly half of Americans under 45 approved of the president, down from roughly two-thirds earlier in the year.
-The decline was similar among those aged 45 and older.
-And among independents, a group that swung decidedly for Biden in 2020, just 40 percent of those who don't lean toward a party approved of Biden in December, down from 63 percent in April.
+The decline was similar among those age 45 and older.
+And among independents, a group that swung decidedly for Biden in 2020, just 40% of those who don't lean toward a party approved of Biden in December, down from 63% in April.

-"Biden is failing us,'' said John Paul Mejia, the 19-year-old spokesman for the Sunrise Movement, a national youth organization focused on climate change.

 "In these times, we need somebody who's going to be a fighter," she said.
 Nunes called on Biden to work harder to protect voting rights and access to abortion, which have been dramatically curtailed in several Republican-led states.
 A looming Supreme Court decision expected this summer could weaken, or wipe away, the landmark Roe v.
 Wade precedent that made abortion legal.